smcclab/nime25/call.md

 cmt_link: https://cmt3.research.microsoft.com/NIME2025
 ---

 We invite you to be a part of NIME2025, _entangled NIME_, the International Conference on New Interfaces for Musical Expression.
-NIME2025 will take place at The Australian National University, Ngunnawal and Ngambri Country, Canberra, Australia with support for in-person and remote presentation.
+NIME2025 will take place at The Australian National University, Ngunnawal Country, Canberra, Australia with support for in-person and remote presentation.

 We invite submissions of new scholarly and creative works in the following categories: